mth6k6/mth6k6/README.md

 ### :woman_technologist: About Me :
 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> From South Africa.

-- :telescope: ICT graduate currently looking for Internship in IT field.
+- :telescope: ICT graduate currently looking for Internship or Entry level job in IT field.

 - :seedling: Currently teaching myself other technologies.

-- :zap: In my free time, I do research on new frameworks.
+- :zap: In my free time, I do mini projects so can familarize myself with other tech stack.

 ---